babeltrace2-convert(1)

 Create implicit components from non-option arguments

-When you specify a non-option argument to the convert
+When you specify a non-option argument to the convert command, it

 tries to find one or more components which can handle this argument.